eltioemil/e1000.github.io/cv.md

 - Deployed an LGTM observability stack (Loki, Grafana, Mimir) on spot nodes for efficiency
 - Architected Cloudflare for SaaS integration and managed over 100 zones for CDN and DDoS protection
 - Developed internal back-office tools to improve infrastructure-product visibility and incident response
+- Used GCP services including Memorystore (Redis), Cloud SQL (PostgreSQL), and Pub/Sub; also worked with Pulsar for messaging

 ### Senior DevOps Engineer
 **Clarivate** — *Remote from Bilbao | May 2020 – Jan 2022*
 - Managed multi-region AWS infrastructure for global services, including APIs, IAM, and data services
-- Built Terraform and ECS Fargate deployment pipelines using Jenkins and a custom Groovy shared library
+- Built Terraform and ECS Fargate deployment pipelines using Jenkins, Spinnaker, and a custom Groovy shared library
 - Enabled self-service infrastructure via Backstage integration
 - Promoted DevOps culture with internal demos, workshops, and automation frameworks
 - Led EKS adoption and service mesh implementation with Istio and Kiali
+ - Led EKS adoption and service mesh implementation with Istio

 ### Manager / Technical Lead
 **StubHub** — *Remote from Bilbao | Sep 2019 – May 2020*